harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 sidebar_position: 15
 ---

-This topic describes how to use the Harness Feature Flags Erlang SDK for your Erlang or Elixir application.
+This topic describes how to use the Harness Feature Flags Erlang SDK for your Erlang or Elixir based application.

 For getting started quickly: